A family vanishes without a trace. One mother will cross worlds to bring them back.

-Ben, a stockbroker consumed by analytics, blind to the pain he causes those closest to him.
+Ben, a stockbroker lost in numbers and blind to the people closest to him.

-Lily, a college graduate who can’t find a job, can’t escape her parents' house, and is yelled at by someone—everyone—every single day.
+Lily, a college graduate who can’t escape her parents' house, and is yelled at by someone—everyone—every single day.

 Tony, a young man who gave up everything to care for his dying mother.
-Taking care of her is all he knows.
-Who is he without her?
+Now that she's gone, he doesn't know who he is.

 Marda stepped up to a window, gazing out at the field mirrored twenty times over on the monitors circling the interior of the turret.
 This quiet stretch of land hosted the Eastern Quadrant Portal.
 It usually remained invisible on both ends, but she carried the instrumentation on her belt to reveal it as the glowing, pulsing tunnel that it was.